Hyper-converged infrastructure options simplify virtual environments

-Nutanix Inc. today expanded its line of converged storage systems by launching an entry-level platform for small enterprises and branch offices, and a data center platform that handles
+Nutanix Inc. today expanded its line of converged storage systems by launching an entry-level platform for small enterprises and branch offices, and a data center platform that handles more data-intensive applications than its earlier systems.

 The new systems are the Nutanix Virtual Compute Platform NX-1000 and NX-6000.
 Nutanix originally used the Complete Cluster brand for its systems, but changed it to the Virtual Compute Platform to underscore its use in heavily virtual environments.